A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Setup of numerical experiments

 \paragraph{Two time discretization methods.} We simulate up to time $t_{\rm end}=1000$, using an initial value of $285\,{\rm K}$ for all computations, in 0-D as well as uniform in space for the 1-D model.
 For the micro-scale propagator $F_{\Delta t}$, we use the spatial discretization~\eqref{eq:micro} for the 1-D model, using $I=45$.
 For the time discretization in the micro 1-D model, we use the built-in \verb#odeint# routine in Python's \verb$scipy$ library, which is the routine \verb$lsoda$ \cite{Pet83} from the \verb$odepack$ library \cite{Hin83}.
 This method automatically switches between an Adams-Bashforth method (for non-stiff problems) or a backward Differentiation Formula (BDF, for stiff ones).
 The 1-D model is stiff, thus nearly in all cases and at all time instants the implicit version was chosen by the algorithm.
 The \verb#odeint# routine also uses a variable time step, based on a user-prescribed error tolerance.
 We use $ \varepsilon_{\rm rel}= \varepsilon_{\rm abs}=10^{-6}$ for both relative and absolute tolerances.
 This means that a time-step is accepted if the predicted error $e_{n}$ in time instant $t_{n}$ satisfies

 Note that, because of the time-step adaptation strategy, we have no control over the time steps taken during time integration.
 In particular, it is very unlikely that the same time step will be taken in subsequent parareal iterations (or in a serial micro simulation over the full time interval).
 As a consequence, the exactness property of the parareal method becomes very hard to check numerically.
-We therefore also perform numerical experiments in which the micro model is integrated using the explicit Euler method with fixed stepsize, chosen small enough (here $0.005$) to give reasonable results for all experiments.
-Specifically the trajectory of the solution after the second jump ($t> a_{2}$, compare \eqref{Qdist2}), is difficult to obtain with larger stepsizes.
+We therefore also perform numerical experiments in which the micro model is integrated using the explicit Euler method with fixed stepsize. {The stability condition for explicit time-stepping of a linear diffusion equation leads to an upper bound of $\frac{h^{2}}{2k}$ for the step-size in time, here with $h=\frac{\pi}{2I}=\frac{\pi}{90}$ and $k$ being the diffusivity.
+In our setting, this results in a value of $\approx 10^{-3}$.
+This rough calculation neglects all nonlinearities.
+It turned out that a step-size of $5\times10^{-3}$ gave reasonable results for all experiments.}

 \paragraph{Reference solutions.} We compute wo 1-D micro solutions sequentially using each of the above-described time discretization methods, and use them as reference solutions to compute the differences to the respective parareal solutions.
 These reference solutions are are denoted by ${\bf T}^{*}(t)$. and shown in figure \ref{fig:refsol}.